andOlga/umineko-catbox-english/README.md

 ---

 Note: the **canonical link** for this project is [https://andolga.github.io/umineko-catbox-english](https://andolga.github.io/umineko-catbox-english).
 If you wish to link to this project, please use this link.
-However, you are free -- in fact, *encouraged* -- to re-host/mirror the downloads for the project on alternate sources.
+However, you are free -- in fact, *encouraged* -- to re-host/mirror the downloads for the project on alternate sources, as long as you backlink to the canonical URL.

 # English patch for Umineko Catbox